 As availability allows and if it is 7 days or more before the start of an event, you may change events:

-Members will receive an electronic version of the 2018 Program Guide and an email with instructions for early registration March 15-April 2nd.
-Members will also receive by US Mail the 2018 Program Guide on or around March 15.
+Members will receive an electronic version of the 2020 Program Guide and an email with instructions for early registration.
+Members will also receive the 2020 Program Guide by mail in mid-March.

 If you are participating in outdoor events, bring rain gear, warm layers, hat, gloves, hiking shoes/boots (broken-in please!), insect repellent, sunscreen, snacks, and water.
 If your event extends over the lunch or dinner hour, bring a snack/sack meal.
 Your hike description may also suggest bringing river-crossing shoes or sandals, and hiking poles.